KoukiHamzaa/worldemojis/README.md

 3. Finalize the project and ensure all assets (code, documentation, deployment link) are delivered.

-*   **Gameboard Refactor & Refinements (May 27, 2025 - based on HTML/CSS blueprint & feedback):**
+*   **Gameboard Implementation Switched to SVG (May 27, 2025 - based on Gemini SVG reference):**
-    *   Refactored `GameBoard.tsx` structure based on the provided HTML/CSS blueprint using absolute positioning for core elements.
-    *   Accurately placed the vertical Arabic text "روپولي" on the far left edge of the board.
-    *   Implemented refined, subtle background textures (stars for blue, swirls for yellow) using CSS gradients.
-    *   Enhanced the central art placeholder styling and added text indicating the need for the actual asset.
+    *   Saved the HTML/SVG reference provided by Gemini.
+    *   Created a new component `src/components/GameBoardSVG.tsx` by converting the SVG structure to JSX.
+    *   Replaced the previous `GameBoard` component with `GameBoardSVG` in `src/App.tsx`.
+    *   Utilized SVG elements for precise layout control of background halves, text elements, deck areas, and perimeter slots.
-    *   Refined perimeter slot styling for better integration (using absolute positioning, updated borders/shadows).
-Added placeholder logic for positioning all 28 slots and noted the need for unique assets for each slot for full fidelity.
+    *   Integrated placeholder images for central art and perimeter slots, noting the need for actual assets for full fidelity.
-    *   Fine-tuned the central "عالم" text styling (font, weight, shadow) for a closer match to the original reference.
-    *   Added subtle gradients to the blue and yellow background halves for increased depth.
-    *   Fixed all previous JSX/TSX syntax errors.
+    *   Tested the SVG rendering and integration within the application.